Asymptotic theory and first-order bias of the Wallace--Freeman estimator: Introduction

 \section{Introduction}

-The Wallace--Freeman minimum message length estimator~\cite{WallaceFreeman87} is a classical invariant point estimator that arises from the minimum message length principle~\cite{WallaceBoulton68,WallaceBoulton75,WallaceDowe99a,WallaceDowe99c,Wallace05}, but its large-sample properties have not been fully integrated into the modern asymptotic theory of statistical estimation.
-In particular, while the estimator has long been motivated through information-theoretic and coding arguments, its relation to standard likelihood-based and penalised estimation methods remains insufficiently understood.
-This paper places the Wallace--Freeman estimator within the framework of penalised M-estimation and develops a corresponding asymptotic theory.
-We show that the estimator admits a penalised likelihood representation with vanishing penalty weight, derive its first-order asymptotic behaviour, and obtain an explicit $O(n^{-1})$ bias expansion that extends the classical Cox--Snell formula for maximum likelihood estimators~\cite{CoxSnell68,CordeiroKlein94}.
-These results provide a unified theoretical interpretation of the Wallace--Freeman estimator and clarify its role as a bias-modified likelihood procedure in regular parametric models.
+The Wallace--Freeman minimum message length estimator~\cite{WallaceFreeman87,Wallace05} is a classical point estimator derived from the minimum message length principle~\cite{WallaceBoulton68,WallaceBoulton75,WallaceDowe99a,WallaceDowe99c,Wallace05}.
+Although the estimator has traditionally been motivated by information-theoretic coding arguments, its connection with standard likelihood theory, and in particular with penalised estimation and higher-order bias expansions, has not been systematically developed.
+This paper shows that the Wallace--Freeman estimator can be written as a penalised M-estimator with penalty weight \(n^{-1}\).
+This representation provides a direct route to consistency, asymptotic normality, and an explicit \(O(n^{-1})\) bias expansion that extends the Cox--Snell bias formula for maximum likelihood estimators~\cite{CoxSnell68,CordeiroKlein94}.

-Our starting point is that, up to an additive constant, the Wallace--Freeman criterion can be written as a penalised empirical risk in which the penalty combines a prior density term with the Fisher information.
-This representation places the estimator within the general framework of penalised M-estimation and makes it possible to study its asymptotic behaviour using standard tools from likelihood and estimating-equation theory.
-In particular, the vanishing order of the penalty implies that the Wallace–Freeman estimator is first-order equivalent to maximum likelihood, while still differing at order \(n^{-1}\) through an explicit deterministic correction.
-This structure also makes transparent how the penalty modifies the first-order bias, thereby linking the Wallace–Freeman estimator to classical bias expansions of Cox–Snell type and to related penalised likelihood procedures.